 What percentage of projects go over budget?

-According to PMI's Pulse of the Profession, 43% of projects exceed their original budget.
-The rate varies significantly by sector: construction projects overrun 85% of the time (Flyvbjerg, 2024), IT projects fail or partially fail 66% of the time (Standish CHAOS Report 2020), and megaprojects overrun 98% of the time with an average overrun of 80%.
+According to PMI's Pulse of the Profession (2018), 43% of projects exceed their original budget.
+The rate varies significantly by sector: transportation infrastructure projects overrun almost 9 times out of 10 (Flyvbjerg, Holm & Buhl 2002), IT projects are challenged or fail 69% of the time (Standish CHAOS Report 2020), and 98% of construction megaprojects overrun by more than 30%, with an average overrun of 80% (McKinsey 2015).

 What is the difference between cost overrun and cost escalation?